 The second process through which sexual selection occurs is intersexual selection.
 This process involves the preferences of members of one sex for members of the opposite sex who possess certain qualities.
-Hypothetically, if all women preferred to mate with men who had red hair, those with red hair would have a mating advantage.
-Over time, we would witness an increase in the frequency of red-headedness in the population.
-The key point is that the desires of one sex for certain qualities in a mate can create evolutionary change - either an increase in the frequency of desired qualities or a decrease in the frequency of undesired qualities.
+Hypothetically, if all women preferred to mate with men who had green eyes, those with green eyes would have a mating advantage.
+Over time, we would witness an increase in the frequency of green eyes in the population.
+The key point is that the desires of one sex for certain qualities in a mate can create evolutionary change-either an increase in the frequency of desired qualities or a decrease in the frequency of undesired qualities.
 Although Darwin called this process "female choice," it is clear that in many species, and certainly in humans, males also exert considerable mate choice.

 Theoretically, the mate preferences of one sex can determine over evolutionary time the domains in which the opposite sex competes (see Figure 1).
 If females desire males who build sturdy nests, then males will compete with each other to construct nests that embody the female preferences.
 Conversely, the domains in which one sex competes can influence the evolution of mate preferences in the other sex.
-If males compete with other males to monopolize resource-rich territories, for example, females might subsequently evolve a mate preference for males with large territories.
-Thus, mate preferences and patterns of intrasexual competition can co-evolve, each influencing the other.
+If males compete with other males to monopolize resource-rich territories that females need to support their young, for example, females might subsequently evolve a mate preference for males that control large territories.
+Thus, mate preferences and patterns of intrasexual competition can co-evolve, influencing the other.

 Figure 1.
-Sexual Selection Subsumes the Processes of Intrasexual Competition and Intersexual Selection
+Sexual selection subsumes the processes of intrasexual competition and intersexual selection.

-Sexual Selection

 The mate preferences of one sex determine the domains in which the opposite sex will compete.
-The ways in which one sex competes can influence the evolution of mate preferences.
+The ways in which one sex competes can infuence the evolution of mate preferences.

-Darwin's theory of sexual selection was initially designed to explain the various empirical puzzles he had observed-things like the brilliant plumage of peacocks (preferred by peahens) and the larger size of males in some species (explained by the advantage that size gives males in intrasexual competition, or by female preferences for males who are large).
+Darwin's (1871) theory of sexual selection was initially designed to explain the various empirical puzzles he had observed-things like the brilliant plumage of peacocks (preferred by peahens) and the larger size of males in some species (explained by the advantage that size gives males in intrasexual competition, or by female preferences for males who are large).
+Indeed, the theory of sexual selection provides that most powerful theory known to explain the many ways in which men and women differ psychologically and behaviorally (Buss, 1995; Geary,

+1998).
 But many puzzles remained.
 Darwin observed that females were often the choosy sex, but he did not know why.
 He also observed that males were often the competitive sex, but he did not know why.
-Roughly a century would pass before evolutionary biologists devised a powerful theory to explain what determines which sex will compete and which sex will exercise choice, that is, what drives the operation of the two component processes of sexual selection.
+Roughly a century would pass before evolutionary biologists devised a powerful theory to explain which sex will compete and which sex will exercise choice, that is, what drives the operation of the two component processes of sexual selection.